-13. SUBSEQUENT EVENT
+12. SUBSEQUENT EVENTS

-In May 2001, the Company was named as a defendant in a lawsuit claiming, among other things, that it misappropriated trade secrets.
+In May 2001, the Company was named as a defendant in a lawsuit claiming, among other things, that it misappropriated trade secrets in connection with hiring an employee.
 The Company is defending itself against the claims, which it believes to be without merit.
 The Company does not believe that this litigation, or resolution of this litigation, will have a material negative impact on its consolidated financial position or results of operations.